geraldoshkembi1/AngularCameraProject/Angular-CameraManager-App-master/README.md

-# EmployeeManagerApp
+# CameraManagerApp

-## Employee manager simple application
+## Camera manager simple application

 ## Here are some Endpoints